-Global CV/Gate
+Global CV and Gate/Trig

 All six channels of the SWN can be triggered at once using the Spread CV jack as the global gate/trigger jack.
-When the Transpose jack is patched and at least one channel is in CV/ Gate Mode, then the Spread CV jack becomes a global trigger jack that fires all six envelopes at the same time.
+When the Transpose jack is patched and at least one channel is in CV/ Gate or CV/Gate/Sustain Mode, then the Spread CV jack becomes a global trigger jack that fires all six envelopes at the same time.
 As in other modes, the Transpose jack controls the pitch of all the channels.

-The global CV/Gate jacks can be used at the same time as the individual channel CV/Gate jacks: a trigger on either will fire the channel's envelope.
+The global CV and Gate/Trig jacks can be used at the same time as the individual channel CV/Gate jacks: a trigger on either will fire the channel's envelope.